How do I register for services?

 Can I go to my DS counselor for academic advising?

+No, DS counselors do not provide academic advising.
 Academic advising is provided by academic advisors and faculty who are trained to provide this service.
 You will need to find out who your advisor is and make an appointment with that individual.
-Disability Services counselors do not provide academic advising.

-I need a tutor/assistant for a class.
+I need an academic tutor.
 Does your office provide this?

 Tutors can be arranged through the University Center for Academic Excellence (UCAE) and sometimes through the academic department.
-For example, the Department of Mathematics and Statistics has a a Mathematics Learning Center that provides tutoring for many of the math courses offered in the department.
+For example, the Department of Mathematics and Statistics has a a Mathematics Learning Center with available tutors for many of the math courses offered in the department.
 While our office does not provide tutors, we can provide a referral for students who are registered with our office.
 Please check out our Resources page to link to the tutorial services.

 I had IEP (Individualized Education Plan) or 504 Plan in high school.
 Will this be enough documentation for me to register with Disability Services?